dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 1. Create secrets in the key vault as name-value pairs.

    Azure Key Vault secret names are limited to alphanumeric characters and dashes.
 Hierarchical values (configuration sections) use `--` (two dashes) as a delimiter, as colons aren't allowed in key vault secret names.
 Colons delimit a section from a subkey in [ASP.NET Core configuration](xref:fundamentals/configuration/index).
-Therefore, the two-dash sequence is replaced with a colon when the secrets are loaded into the app's configuration.
+The two-dash sequence is replaced with a colon when the secrets are loaded into the app's configuration.

    The following secrets are for use with the sample app.
 The values include a `_prod` suffix to distinguish them from the `_dev` suffix values loaded in the Development environment from Secret Manager.
 Replace `{KEY VAULT NAME}` with the name of the key vault you created in the prior step: